RohanShrivastava08/Hashnode-Blogs/clx32atat00020al52tsd7ep0.md

 * The struggle is real: web pages grinding to a halt, users tapping their feet impatiently.

-* But what if you could build applications that feel light on their feet, even under heavy loads?

-* Buckle up, because Node.js, the champion of asynchronous programming, is here to transform you from a server-side slugger to a real-time rockstar.

 ### Why Node.js?
 All About Speed and Efficiency